Reasons why smart builders are using Post-Tensioned slab (PT slab) for constructing 2/3bhk apartments in Hyderabad!

 - A PT slab is sleek ranging between 4 to 6 inches in thickness

-- Designs made with PT slab are also sleek.
+- Designs made with PT slabs are also sleek.
 They require lesser space and engineers can achieve dynamic contouring (with complex design elements).
 This is in fact the best part!

-- Post-tensioning allows complete flexibility and freedom on the shape of structure to be constructed
+- Post-tensioning allows complete flexibility and freedom in the shape of the structure to be constructed

 4. Lesser usage of materials

-- With post tension slab is sleek and much thinner, yet stronger, lesser materials are used to achieve high tensile strength of the floor/ceiling
+- With post-tension slab is sleek and much thinner, yet stronger, lesser materials are used to achieve a high tensile strength of the floor/ceiling

 - The PT slab does not need bulky materials

 5. ‘Specific structural advantages’ as compared to ‘standard reinforcing steel’ (rebars):

 - PT slabs reduce or eliminate shrinkage cracking.
 This means that are fewer joints in the slabs which makes them stronger

 - It is far more crack-resistant since the slab is held together tightly